fschaeck/AirVPN-hummingbird-docker/README.md

 load the modules on startup.
 Also note, that you might need to change the image to contain the other firewall executables, since this Dockerfile only makes sure that the iptables packages are installed.

 `--sysctl net.ipv6.conf.all.disable_ipv6=0` is required to allow the hummingbird client to modify IPv6 routes.
-Otherwise IPv6 tunneling woh't work.
+Otherwise IPv6 tunneling won't work.

 Adding `--verbose` to the docker run command's `<hummingbird-command-options>` will produce listings to stderr of all commands with their input and output that get executed by the hummingbird client in the docker image.
 A good way to figure